ianlewis/todos/README.md

 2. It makes it easier for contributors to find areas of the code that need work.
 3. It makes it easier for contributors to find the relevant code for an issue.

-### Why not just use `grep`?
+### Why not just use `grep` or `rg`?

-`grep` is an amazing and very fast tool.
+`grep` and `rg` are amazing and very fast tools.
 However, there are a few reasons why you might use `todos`.

-1. `grep` doesn't have much knowledge of code and languages so it's difficult to differentiate between comments and code. `todos` will ignore matches in code and only prints TODOs found it comments.
+1. `grep` and `rg` don't have much knowledge of code and languages so it's difficult to differentiate between comments and code. `todos` will ignore matches in code and only prints TODOs found it comments.
 It also ignores matches that occur in strings.
 2. `grep` doesn't know about repository structure.
 It doesn't have inherent knowledge of VCS directories (e.g. `.git`) or vendored dependencies.
 It can't make use of `.gitignore` or other hints.
-3. `todos` will parse TODO comments and can output in different formats such as JSON.
+3. `todos` can output JSON with parsed values from the TODOs.
 This gives users an easy way to search for TODOs with their username, or with a specific issue number.

 ## Contributing